- Print

 The Widget editor screen is broken down into four sections.
 Code that you write in the bottom left section will appear in the preview section once you click into the preview section.
 Prop values can be changed directly in the preview section for testing purposes.

-Special functions for interacting with Props and Events.
+There are special functions for interacting with Props and Events.

 Getting the Value of Props